kkatta11/learning-library/oic-integration-library/core-competencies/insight/gettting-started/indicators-test/indicators-test.md

 The Lab will cover how to test the process integration mapped indicators.
 How to view the test in the Insight Console and some of the standard dashboard views.

-Estimated Lab Time: 10 minutes
+Estimated Time: 10 minutes

 More info on Insight Models can be found [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/user-int-insight-oci/work-models-integration-insight.html).

 ## Prerequisites

 This lab assumes you have:

 - Completed Labs 1 through 9

 ## Learning Objectives